 Student attitude and involvement in the college prep process has a major impact on their success.
 If a student is physically present, but mentally or emotionally absent, they may not see any progression in their test score results.
 Likewise, a negative attitude can be a real nail in the coffin for college prep success.
 Therefore, students taking the ACT need to learn to harness the power of positivity.

 When you try something new, you might do poorly.
 It’s natural to feel discouraged.
 However, you almost certainly will do poorly if your learning attitude sucks.
 But you can learn from it.
 You can readjust your attitude.
-You work on it.
+Then you work on it.
 You get a coach — and then, you will get better.

 One parent shared a story about their student’s negative attitude, and how her ACT scores were impacted:

 On the first ACT test, Emily was apprehensive and did not use the power of positivity.
 She was unsure what she wanted to do for college.
-She did not want to take this test.
+Emily did not want to take this test.
 She did not want to get up early.
 Basically, Emily was pretty much checked out of the whole process.
 Unfortunately, her results showed it.
 She did not do well on the test.
 But as is nearly always the case, the failure is not nearly as important as the response to it.

 Emily went back to work.
 First, she adopted a better attitude about the whole process.
 That is so important.
 Studies show that when you have a positive attitude, your brain functions better.
 So that alone might have helped– but that was not all.
 She also started working with a private tutor at Learning Ascent, who taught and coached Emily for 20 hours for this comprehensive test.
 Not only did the tutor give Emily tips and tricks for attacking the test, but with preparation and encouragement, the tutor helped Emily build the confidence that she could do well.